Preparation of the SU(3) Lattice Yang-Mills Vacuum with Variational Quantum Methods: Single Plaquette

 As discussed in Section \ref{section:VQEInitial}, the Lanczos algorithm can be used to obtain an initial ansatz for the VQE algorithm.
 At a coupling of $g=1$, the vacuum state obtained using a two dimensional Krylov subspace has an overlap with the true vacuum within experimental errors on the {\tt Manila} chip \cite{ibmManila}.
 To accurately reproduce physics at a lower coupling, more electric field representations must be included.
 This can be done without increasing the qubit count by performing a calculation in the color parity basis.
 Using two qubits, the color parity basis allows the $\mathbf{6}$ and $\mathbf{\bar{6}}$ representations to be included, which is sufficient to accurately describe a plaquette with a coupling of $g=0.8$.
 Fig. \ref{fig:VQE_one_plaq_6} shows the results of performing VQE for a single plaquette with $g=0.8$ in the color parity basis, beginning both at the electric vacuum and the vacuum obtained using a Krylov subspace of dimension two.
 As this figure shows, pre-conditioning with the vacuum obtained using the Lanczos algorithm allows one to begin closer to the actual vacuum and to converge to the true vacuum faster.
 Note that in both Fig. \ref{fig:VQE_one_plaq_8} and \ref{fig:VQE_one_plaq_6}, the energy computed fluctuates at late steps in the gradient descent instead of converging.
 This is because the gradient is computed on the {\tt Manila} chip with both statistical and systematic errors.
 As the optimizer approaches the vacuum state, the magnitude of the gradient vector decreases.
 Once the size of the gradient vector is comparable to the device errors, it can no longer be reliably computed and the updates to the circuit parameters are random noise which leads to the displayed fluctuations.
+This is a generic feature of having uncertainties in the computation of the gradient and will have to be considered when devising stopping criterion for VQE calculations of larger systems.

 \FloatBarrier